pivotal/docs-tap/scc/gitops-vs-regops.hbs.md

 #### <a id="auth"></a> Authentication

 The pull request approach requires HTTP(S) authentication with a token.

-This is because a pull request is not a part of the git specification, it is functionality layered on top by nearly all git server providers.
-As such, you need to authenticate with those providers, which we do with a token.
+Pull request functionality is not a part of the Git specification, but is included by most Git server providers.
+You must authenticate with those providers using a token.

 In the [Kubernetes secret](#http-auth) that holds the Git credentials, the password text box must be filled with a token.